 Working in recruitment can be fast-paced, fun and varied, with clear opportunities for career progression and fantastic earning potential.
-Here, Rebecca Cooper, HR GO’s Talent and Development Manager, discusses some of these reasons to work in the sector.
+Here, we discuss some of these reasons to work in the sector.

 Starting out in any sector it’s helpful to have a defined path to follow, with clearly-marked steps laid out ahead of you showing your way up the career ladder.
 This is definitely true for recruitment.
 And if you can work hard you’ll progress up the ladder quickly.

 At HR GO, you’d generally start as a trainee consultant or a resourcer.
 That's someone whose job it is to find new potential candidates.
 Once you have between 6 to 12 months' recruitment experience and have shown you’re able to contribute to billing and client growth, the next step is to a recruitment consultant role.

 Options to progress can be either as a manager, with responsibility for managing a team or running a branch.
 Or, if you’d prefer to act as a mentor rather than directly manage, you may be better suited to move up to a senior consultant role.
 This would give you the autonomy and freedom to concentrate on what you do best: recruiting.

 Stepping up again, you could then be promoted to Regional Manager and then Regional Director.
 As an example of how you could progress through the ranks, my Managing Director, Cindy Hare, started out as a Branch Manager for HR GO recruitment.
 She now leads the business.

 We've laid out the recruitment career progression in this training overview.